bswck/bswck/README.md

 ### `about`
-Happy to work with seasoned engineers and core developers here, on GitHub.<br>
+Happy to work with seasoned engineers and Python core developers here, on GitHub.<br>
 Skilled in Python development, project consultation, and conducting lessons.<br>
 Hands-on project experience and a focus on delivering effective training.